ozkriff/ozkriff.github.io-src/content/2019-04-14--devlog-zemeroth-v0-5/index.md

 }
 ```

-(_I didn't use the builder patter for event construction,
+(_I didn't use the builder pattern for event construction,
 even though most of the time two or three it's fields are empty vectors,
 because I've faced some [method chains formatting issues][fmt_issue]_)